 The MAC AAPM Officers consist of an Acting President, President-Elect, Past-President, Secretary, Treasurer, and Chapter Representative to the Board.

 Lindsay Jones is a solo consulting therapy physicist for MedPhysLindsay, LLC.
 Prior employment in the Baltimore area has been with Aspekt Solutions / Associates in Medical Physics and at Sinai Hospital.
-Lindsay previously served as MACAAPM Secretary in 2020 and her AAPM service includes: MPPG5b, TG-263 U1, and the Veterinary Radiation Oncology Working Group.
+Lindsay previously served as MACAAPM Secretary in 2020 and her AAPM service includes: Chair of the Accessibility Subcommittee, MPPG5b, TG-263 U1, and the Veterinary Radiation Oncology Working Group.
 She is a proud University of Wisconsin medical physics alum, Go Badgers!

 Sarah Scarboro completed her medical physics training at MD Anderson Cancer Center in Houston, Texas, and has been a clinical therapy physicist at Houston Methodist Hospital and the University of Virginia.
 Most recently, she has started Lark Physics, a physics consulting company providing full therapy physics services as well as eye plaque program support and training.
 Sarah is a member of the Radiation Dosimetry and Treatment Planning Subcommittee and the Working Group on Brachytherapy Clinical Applications.